bry-an/jrdotcom/README.md

 # jrdotcom

-This is the online presence for Pareidolia.
+This is the online presence for Foam Soda.